Malk.

 The algorithm decides what you watch.

-YouTube's recommendation engine optimizes for engagement, not for taste.
-The best videos you've ever seen probably came from a friend, not the homepage — but there's no good way to share that signal at scale.
+YouTube's recommendation engine optimizes for engagement, not quality.
+The best videos you've ever seen probably came from a person, not the homepage — but there's no infrastructure for sharing that signal at scale.
+You can't follow someone's taste the way you'd follow a playlist.

 How it came together